toebeann/BepInEx.MegastoreSimulator/README.md

 ![BepInEx logo](assets/logo.png)

-# Tobey's BepInEx Pack for Megastore Simulator: Prologue
+# Tobey's BepInEx Pack for Megastore Simulator

-This is a [BepInEx](https://github.com/BepInEx/BepInEx) pack for Megastore Simulator: Prologue, preconfigured and ready to use on Windows and Linux, including SteamOS and Steam Deck handhelds!
+This is a [BepInEx](https://github.com/BepInEx/BepInEx) pack for Megastore Simulator, preconfigured and ready to use on Windows and Linux, including SteamOS and Steam Deck handhelds!

 In particular, this pack comes with: